-In CFEngine Constellation you can ask the agent to brainstorm for you about topics, telling any stories is knows about topics.
+In future releases you will be able to ask the agent to brainstorm for you about topics, telling any stories is knows about topics.
 A story is a simply a path through the web of connected information that follows some kind of connectness.
 Most interesting stories have a thread of cause and effect.
 CFEngine attempts to reason forth narratives that might be sensible or which might offer some kind of insight.
 This is not usually a directly useful revelation, but more often a thought provoking stimulus for a human to take further.